Adebureaux/sncf-searchbar/README.md

 - A practically identical design of the sncf-connect searchbar
 - Handmades svg icons
 - A responsive design
-- Handling of slow connections (with the possibility of adding a spinner during data loadingg)
+- Handling of slow connections (with the possibility of adding a spinner during data loading)
 - Handle long user input
 - Fetches that avoid useless api calls (e.g. duplicates data)
 - Render tested with cypress